-Table 3 Impacts to participants
+Table 5 Impacts to participants

-Impacted participant Proposed impact Generators (Scheduled and Semi-Scheduled); Integrated Resource Providers; and/or Providers contracted with TNSPs and/or AEMO to provide security services will be required to comply with AEMO's Security Enablement Procedure.
-Other security service providers Providers will make system updates that support provision of up-to-date availability information (and other operational information if required) to allow AEMO to schedule services effectively.
-Potential system impacts as required to receive and respond to enablement instructions.
+Impacted participant Proposed impact Generators (Scheduled and Semi-Scheduled); Integrated Resource Providers; and/or Other security service providers Participants contracted with TNSPs and/or AEMO to provide security services will be required to comply with AEMO's Security Enablement Procedure13.
+These Participants will make system updates that support provision of up-to-date availability information (and other operational information if required) to allow AEMO to schedule services effectively, and to receive and respond to enablement instructions.
 Potential system impacts associated with settlement of NSCAS and Transitional Services.
 Transmission Network Service Providers Align business processes with that set out in AEMO's Security Enablement Procedure.
 Potential system impacts, if required, to ensure contract information provided to AEMO for the purposes of scheduling for security, and to receive schedule information for the purpose of security contract settlement.
-Cost Recovery Market Participants Cost Recovery Market Participants (CRMPs) will be impacted by the introduction of Transitional Services, which are to be recovered under the same methodology as NSCAS, per NER 3.15.6A.
-(AEMO Regional Benefits Ancillary Services Procedure: https://aemo.com.au/-/media/files/stakeholder consultation/consultations/nem-consultations/2024/isf-rule-changes-for-regional-benefits-ancillary-services-procedure/regional-benefit-ancillary-services-procedures final.pdf?la=en.)
+Cost Recovery Market Participants Cost Recovery Market Participants (CRMPs) will be impacted by the introduction of Transitional Services, which are to be recovered under the same methodology as NSCAS, per NER 3.15.6A14.